 THE 928’S AMERICAN CONNECTION

-Although Porsche fans (and European enthusiasts in general) are loathe to admit it, there were notable parallels between the Porsche 928 and certain American cars.
+Although Porsche fans (and European enthusiasts in general) are loath to admit it, there were notable parallels between the Porsche 928 and certain American cars.
 The most obvious was the Corvette, a comparison made by many critics when the 928 debuted.
 The 928 and the Corvette different in many respects — the Corvette was a two-seater, not a 2+2, and had a fiberglass body, while the 928’s body was steel and aluminum — but both were V8-powered GTs of similar size and appeal.

 As much as the Porsche faithful bristled at the comparison, from a business standpoint, it was not necessarily a bad thing.
 The Corvette’s sales continued to climb throughout the seventies, despite spiraling prices and progressively weaker performance, reaching a peak of nearly 50,000 units in 1977.
 It helped that the Corvette was far cheaper than most Porsches, of course, but its success demonstrated that there was a market for large, stylish, relatively civilized sports cars.